OpenDreamKit/OpenDreamKit.github.io/_posts/2018/2018-06-18-bridging-the-gap-between-literate-programming-and-teaching-modules.markdown

 Finally, if the notebooks are hosted in Microsoft Azure, the author can indicate this in the `_config.yml` file and a cloud button will be added to the site so that the repository is imported as an Azure library and the notebooks can be accessed directly from the course site.
 This gives the advantage that the students can then clone the library for the course to  their own Azure account and can start working on the notebooks without the need to install any packages locally.

-## Time and expertise required
-Assuming that the researcher is familiar with the notebooks and with GitHub, installing the Python package is as simple as doing `pip install nbjekyll` and the template can be readily forked or imported from GitHub.
-Once this is done the publishing part should take only a few minutes.
-The notebooks can then be added or modified as `nbjekyll` will take care of the testing, converting and appropriate formatting of the books inside the repository.

-A detailed guide on how to get started up to some advanced features of the module and the conversion package can be found at [http://bitsandchips.me/Modules-template-docs/](http://bitsandchips.me/Modules-template-docs/)

 ## To Do
 - Support for the user to use [binder](http://mybinder.org/) shall the materials not be deposited in a Microsoft Azure library